peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 If the input is a byte array, the byte array is copied to a new byte array.
 (This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).

 If the input is a text string, a CBOR text string object will be created.
 To create a CBOR byte string object from a text string, see the example given in**PeterO.Cbor.CBORObject.FromObject(System.Byte[])**.

+REMARK: The behavior of this method is likely to change in the next major version (4.0).
+There are certain inconsistencies between the ToObject method and the FromObject method as well as between the .NET and Java versions of FromObject.
+For one thing, DateTime/Date objects are converted differently between the two versions -- either as CBOR maps with their "get" properties (Java) or as tag-0 strings (.NET) -- this difference has to remain for backward compatibility with version 3.0.
+For another thing, the treatment of properties/getters starting with "Is" is subtly inconsistent between the .NET and Java versions of FromObject, especially when using certain PODOptions.
+A certain consistency between .NET and Java and between FromObject and ToObject are sought for version 4.0.
+It is also hoped that--

+ * the ToObject method will support deserializing to objects consisting of fields and not getters ("getX()" methods), both in .NET and in Java, and

+ * both FromObject and ToObject will be better designed, in version 4.0, so that backward-compatible improvements are easier to make.

 <b>Parameters:</b>